How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 • Reduce dermatitis and other allergic reactions

-How Hemp Oil Works and The Endocannabinoid System
+How Hemp Oil Works and the Endocannabinoid System

 Cannabinoids act as neuromodulators.
-Being neuromodulators means cannabinoids regulate many processes including:
+Being neuromodulators means cannabinoids regulate many processes, including:

 • Motor learning